arouyan/lakeFS/docs/setup/hooks.md

 Failure of any `Hook` under any `Action` of a `pre_*` event will result in aborting the lakeFS operation that is taking place.
 `Hook` failures under any `Action` of a `post_*` event will not revert the operation.

-`Hooks` are managed by `Action` files that are written to a prefix in the lakeFS repository.
+`Hooks` are managed by `Action` files written to a prefix in the lakeFS repository.
 This allows configuration-as-code inside lakeFS, where `Action` files are declarative and written in YAML.

-## Example use-cases
+## Example use cases

 1. Format Validator:
-   A webhook that checks new files to ensure they are of a set of allowed data format.
+   A webhook that checks new files to ensure that they are of a set of allowed data format.
 1. Schema Validator:
-   A webhook that reads new Parquet and ORC files to ensure they don't contain a block list of column names (or name prefixes).
+   A webhook that reads new Parquet and ORC files to ensure that they don't contain a block list of column names (or name prefixes).
    This is useful when we want to avoid accidental PII exposure.

 For more examples and configuration samples, check out [lakeFS-hooks](https://github.com/treeverse/lakeFS-hooks) example repo.